edelcorcoran/PandS-Project-2019/README.md

 - In CMDER once you've navigated to the folder location, you can run ipython to run the code.
 - On the command line select the script you want to open for example type "run" followed by the file name eg. "iris_dataset.py" and click enter/return on your keyboard to open.

+- There a word document called 'RunningScripts.docx', this file shows some screenshots of one of the python scripts being run using CMDER and ipython.
+It may be useful for those new to this software.

 Contents:
 - Readme
 - Images Folder - which holds photos obtained online which were saved in case any changes are made to the website which may have effected the photos if linked to the sites.